darkxanter/kesp/README.md

 #### Projection example

-To create mapping functions and CRUD repository for projection data class you simply need to add the `@Projection` annotation above the target table and point to projection `KClass`.
+To create mapping functions and CRUD repository for a table projection, you need to add the `@Projection` annotation above the target table and point to a projection `KClass`.

 ```kotlin
 /** User account */